dfinity/portal/docs/developer-docs/integrations/ledger/icrc-index-local-setup.md

   },
 )
 ```
-The ICP ledger uses AccountIdentifier which are a hashed version of Account (Principal and Subaccount) for privacy.
+The ICRC ledger uses AccountIdentifier which are a hashed version of Account (Principal and Subaccount) for privacy.
 This also means that the returned transactions will show accounts as the hash in bytes rather than the actual Accounts.
 For example the default principal `hdq6b-ncywm-yajd5-4inc6-hgpzp-55xnp-py7d5-uqt6o-cv5c6-rrhwa-zqe` with no subaccount set results in the hash `0a6d437581369b546afdef613ca9c081a252ca2c46e7ec29e510bc10b213fa27`.

 You can also always check the current balance of an account by calling